-Google has achieved quantum supremacy – the ability to perform a calculation beyond the reach of conventional computers.
+Google claims quantum supremacy – the ability to perform a calculation beyond the reach of conventional computers.
 This is a landmark scientific, mathematical and technical achievement.
-Though the road to general purpose quantum computing remains a long one, early applications will surprise many.
+But as many such as IBM point out we should all beware of hype.
+The road to general purpose quantum computing remains a long one.

+The term ‘quantum supremacy’ was coined by Caltech professor John Preskill in 2012.
+It deliberately emphasises not just speed, but that quantum computers are running algorithms that are radically superior to those available on conventional machines.
 It has long been thought that 50+ qubits were enough in principle to demonstrate quantum supremacy provided that they could be sufficiently well controlled.
-That almost certainly explains why Google appears to have performed their supremacy calculation on a 53 superconducting qubit system codenamed Sycamore rather than their larger 72-qubit Bristlecone system.
+Google appears to have been able to achieve this using a 53 superconducting qubit system codenamed Sycamore rather than their larger 72-qubit Bristlecone system.

 For those new to quantum read an Introduction to Quantum Technology